+Servi ices that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

+Inpat ient hospital care (continued)

+• Lab tests

+• X-rays and other radiology services

+• Necessary surgical and medical supplies

+• Use of appliances, such as wheelchairs

+• Operating and recovery room costs

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient hospital care (continued) Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/ lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+• Physical, occupational, and speech language therapy

+• Inpatient substance abuse services

+• Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney- pancreatic, heart, liver, lung, heart/ lung, bone marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare- approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Coverage of lodging and transportation costs is a limited benefit.
 Call our Customer Service department for benefit rules and limitations.

-What you must pay What you must pay

-when you get these when you get these
+What you must pay What you must pay when you get these when you get these Samiona that are asserted for you services In-Network services Out-of-Network Services that are covered for you In-Network Out-of-network Inpatient hospital care (continued) Blood - including storage and administration.

-services services

-Services that are covered for you In-Network Out-of-Network

-Inpatient hospital care (continued)

-Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.

-Physician services

-Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www. medicare.gov/Pubs/pdf/11435-Are-You- an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 18774862048.
 You can call these numbers for free, 24 hours a day, 7 days a week.